crocheletpierre/RAG_Workshop/README.md

 - Go to https://github.com/settings/tokens
 - Click "Generate new token (classic)"
 - Give it a name like "RAG Workshop"
-- Select the copilot scope (this is key!)
+- Select the copilot scope
 - Generate and copy the token